-- Failure to put all narcotics prescriptions in the patient's name and address plus the date. - Having a nurse do assigned tasks that are the physician's responsibility. - Failure to read the fine print.
+- Moonlighting if not fully licensed and if the House Officer does not have his/her own malpractice and DEA number. - Pre-signing of prescriptions. - Using facility prescription DEA numbers outside assigned facility (number is site specific). - Signing documentation saying a patient was seen when the patient was not. - Failure to put all narcotics prescriptions in the patient's name and address plus the date. - Having a nurse do assigned tasks that are the physician's responsibility. - Failure to read the fine print.
 (House Officers are held accountable for all things signed.) - Failure to follow accepted practice guidelines for everything, especially weight loss and pain patients. - Failure to be cognizant of Medicare fraud and abuse guidelines. - Treatment of family members.

 Note: If a House Officer treats anyone he/she must create a medical record which includes a history, physical and appropriate laboratory and diagnostic tests in keeping with the standard of care.
-This activity is considered moonlighting and requires licensure, DEA and malpractice insurance independent of those provided as part of the training Program.
-It is far better to refer family members and friends to another practitioner.
+This activity is considered moonlighting and requires licensure, DEA and malpractice insurance independent of those provided as part of the training